latest

 She says part of the problem is that whites taking the lead of the disability rights movement have largely erased this history from the mainstream narrative.

-“It was ‘Ok, thanks for this model, your template, we are good and can go now,'” says Giwa-Onaiwu.
+“It was ‘Ok, thanks for this model, your template, we are good and you can go now,'” says Giwa-Onaiwu.

 Indeed, the federal integration consent decree that established my high school, Woodland Hills, was formed in 1982 during this period, where Black activists insisted on disability measures that later benefited me as an autistic.